Instructions for Initial Paper Submissions

-Once your paper goes into production you will be asked to login into Wiley's Author Services to complete a copyright transfer agreement form on behalf of all authors of your paper.
+Once your paper goes into production, the contact author will receive an email from Wiley about signing the copyright transfer agreement form.
+He/she will be asked to login into Wiley's Author Services to complete it on behalf of all authors of your paper.
 The Canadian Journal of Economics is owned by the Canadian Economics Association (CEA) and is published by Wiley on behalf of the CEA as such copyrights are transferred to the CEA.
 Please see an example of the copyright transfer agreement form that you will be asked to complete.
 Authors will also be given the option to publish their articles as open access under Wiley’s OpenOnline.
 Please see Wiley’s `Learn about licensing and copyright’ for further information.

 If you have any questions about the final submission process, please contact our Editorial Office.